beamer159/EZD6/src/actions.md

 - Take a potion
 - Draw or sheath a weapon
 - Some inclinations use your free action
-- Any other action deemed by the RR to be a free action
+- Any other action deemed by the GM to be a free action

 ## How far can I move?

 Any interaction within thirty feet is considered **near** to a player and can be reached within a turn.
 An interaction farther than thirty feet will take a run action from the player or a second move and this is referred to as **far**.
 Difficult terrain like a slick surface or broken ground could keep a hero from making a run action if they fail a check.
 Long distances can be quite varied and take multiple turns to reach an enemy, but for the most part, the game will center around near and far encounters.
-Determination of near and far comes from the RR, made clear to heroes before any movement is made.
+Determination of near and far comes from the GM, made clear to heroes before any movement is made.

 ## Who goes first?

 Unless the heroes are surprised by the enemy all the heroes take their turns first and then the enemies go.
 Heroes can go in any order.
-Make sure everyone gets a turn and then the RR gets a turn moving and attacking with all the enemies.
+Make sure everyone gets a turn and then the GM gets a turn moving and attacking with all the enemies.